-Oregon’s 317,000 veterans make up over 8 percent of the state’s population and have access to a wide array of benefits.
+Oregon’s 317,000 veterans make up over 8 percent of the Beaver State’s population and have access to a wide array of benefits.
 Find Oregon veteran’s benefits including education, employment, tax relief, home loans, and more below.

 Oregon Veteran Education Benefits